 AGI, Adjusted Gross Income - An intermediate figure in the computation of individual income tax between gross income and taxable income.
 The starting point on the federal individual tax return for computing deductions that are based on, or limited by, a percentage of income.
-Includes the sum of wages and salaries, tips, interest, dividends, rents, royalties, self-employment income, capital gains, unemployment compensation, alimony received and the taxable portions of pension, annuity, and social security income minus selected "above-the-line" deductions.
+Includes the sum of wages and salaries, tips, interest, dividends, rents, royalties, self-employment capital unemployment income. gains, compensation, alimony received and the taxable portions of pension, annuity, and social security income minus selected "above-the-line" deductions.
 (Those deductions include those for qualifying IRA contributions, alimony paid, selfemployed retirement plans, college tuition, student loan interest, self-employed health insurance, health savings accounts, and educator expenses.)
-"Abovethe-line" references deductions that are part of the computation of AGI.
+"Above-the-line" references deductions that are part of the computation of AGI.
 Also referred to as FAGI, Federal Adjusted Gross Income.

 Aggregate Material Production Tax-A tax imposed by a county or a township on mining companies for removing nonmetallic natural mineral aggregate (sand, silica sand, gravel, crushed rock, limestone and granite).
-The current rate is 21.5 cents per cubic yard or 15 cents per ton.
+The current rate is 21.5 cents per cubic yard or 15 cents per ton, except when a county borders two states and is not contiguous to a county that also imposes the aggregate materials production tax.
+In this case, the tax may be imposed at a lower rate of either 10 cents per cubic yard or 7 cents per ton.
 Often referred to as the "gravel tax."